toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - you need to make the recordings of the same pins used in my own recordings
 - compare the results with your working or faulty motherboard

 It is known what the BIOS chip is supposed to output once the computer is powered on.
 The analyzer(or plugin) "Simple Parallel" is used.
 This plugin requires a "clock" even if in theory one is not needed.
-Every componenent has the "clock" configured to a pin that usually chnages when the IC outputs data.
-Sucha pin is not called "clock", but it does the job.

 ### BIOS U18